GoogleCloudPlatform/getting-started-java/appengine-standard-java8/helloworld-gae-javasdk-tools/README.md

-HelloWorld for App Engine Standard (Java 8)
+HelloWorld for App Engine Standard (Java 8) using the App Engine Java SDK tooling
 ============================

 This sample demonstrates how to deploy an application on Google App Engine.